 You’ll be able to share your situation with others who have gone through the system and discuss your matter in a welcoming group setting.
 This group is especially useful to those who are self-representing, in low-income situations or for people looking for general legal advice.

 The legal clinic will not provide you with legal representation, nor is it a substitute for hiring a lawyer.
 Also, the legal clinic is not counselling or therapy.
 Our agency does provide therapy, counselling, peer support and other mental health programs and we encourage you to register for those separate services.
 Contact us for more information.

-Second Monday of each month: Justin Persaud (family)
+Second Monday of each month: Gloria Antwi (family)

-Third Monday of each month: Walter Fox (criminal)
+Third Monday of each month: Taro Inoue (criminal)